velodrome-finance/contracts/SPECIFICATION.md

 - Support for both stable and volatile pools.
 Stable pools use a different formula which assumes little to no volatility.
 The formula used for pricing the assets allows for low slippage even on large traded volumes.
 Volatile pools use the standard constant product formula.
 - Custom fees per pool.
 - Modifying a pool's name and symbol (requires `emergencyCouncil` permissions).
-- Delegating the voting power of tokens in the pool (requires `governor` permissions).

 ### PairFees

 Pair helper contract that stores pool trading fees to keep them separate from the liquidity pool.

-### VelodromeLibrary

-A helper library containing router related utilities e.g. for price-impact calculations.

 ### Router

 Standard UniswapV2-like Router interface.
 Supports multi-pool swaps, lp deposits and withdrawals.
+All functions support both V1 / V2 pools EXCEPT `addLiquidity` and `removeLiquidity`.
+These support V2 pools only.

 In addition, the router also supports:
 - Swapping and lp depositing/withdrawing of fee-on-transfer tokens.
-- Zapping in and out of a pool from one of the tokens in the pool.
+- Zapping in and out of a pool from any token (i.e. A->(B,C) or (B,C) -> A).
+A can be the same as B or C.
-- Zapping and staking into a pool from one of the tokens in the pool.
+- Zapping and staking into a pool from any token.

 ### FactoryRegistry